General National Congress

 Tasked primarily with transitioning Libya to a permanent democratic constitution, it was given an 18-month deadline to fulfill this goal.
-When the deadline passed with work on the new constitution only just getting underway, Congress was forced to organise elections to a new House of Representatives, which took power and replaced it on 4 August 2014.
+When the deadline passed with work on the new constitution only just having gotten underway, Congress was forced to organise elections to a new House of Representatives, which took power and replaced it on 4 August 2014.

 A non-reelected minority of former GNC members, supported by the LROR and Central Shield armed groups, met on 25 August 2014 and declared a National Salvation Government.
 They elected Omar al-Hasi as prime minister.
 From August 2014, GNC is no longer internationally recognized as the legitimate parliament of Libya.

 On 5 April 2016, the GNC announced its own dissolution and has been replaced by the High Council of State.

 History

 Inauguration

 In a ceremony on 8 August 2012, the National Transitional Council formally transferred power to the General National Congress.
 Mustafa Abdul Jalil stepped down as head of state, passing the position to the GNC's oldest member, Mohammed Ali Salim.
 The NTC was then dissolved, while the GNC members took their oaths of office, led by Salim.

 Hundreds of people gathered in Tripoli's Martyrs' Square with candles symbolizing reconciliation.
 The date of the transfer – 20 Ramadan on the Islamic calendar – had also been selected for symbolic reasons; as 20 Ramadan the previous year had fallen on 20 August, the date that the National Liberation Army attacked Tripoli, leading to Gaddafi's flight.
 As Jalil addressed the crowd, attendees periodically chanted "Allāhu Akbar" or "The blood of the martyrs will not be wasted!"

 According to BBC News, the transfer was "the first peaceful transition of power in Libya's modern history".